TechnitiumSoftware/DnsServer/APIDOCS.md

 - `domain`: The domain name of the zone to set options.
 - `disabled` (optional): Sets if the zone is enabled or disabled.
 - `zoneTransfer` (optional): Sets if the zone allows zone transfer.
 Valid options are [`Deny`, `Allow`, `AllowOnlyZoneNameServers`, `AllowOnlySpecifiedNameServers`].
-- `zoneTransferNameServers` (optional): A list of comma separated IP addreses which should be allowed to perform zone transfer.
+- `zoneTransferNameServers` (optional): A list of comma separated IP addresses which should be allowed to perform zone transfer.
 This list is enabled only when `zoneTransfer` option is set to `AllowOnlySpecifiedNameServers`.
 - `notify` (optional): Sets if the DNS server should notify other DNS servers for zone updates.
 Valid options are [`None`, `ZoneNameServers`, `SpecifiedNameServers`].
-- `notifyNameServers` (optional): A list of comma separated IP addreses which should be notified by the DNS server for zone updates.
+- `notifyNameServers` (optional): A list of comma separated IP addresses which should be notified by the DNS server for zone updates.
 This list is used only when `notify` option is set to `SpecifiedNameServers`.
-- `tsigKeys` (optional): A list of pipe "|" separated TSIG keys and passwords.
+- `zoneTransferTsigKeyNames` (optional): A list of comma separated TSIG keys names that are authorized to perform a zone transfer.
 Set this option to `false` to remove all keys.

 RESPONSE:
 ```